jackbartlett20/MCContrails/README.md

 Superparticles are initialised with equal fractions of the total number density.
 Each input species creates a number of superparticles proportional to the number density of the input species.
 The superparticles are initialised with the properties of that species.
 Radii are randomly assigned to superparticles using a lognormal radius distribution as weights.

-The seed for the random number generator can be set in `simulation.in`.
+The seed for the random number generator can be set in `input.yaml`.

 Due to the volatility of droplet growth rate in the early plume, we add a minimum saturation ratio with respect to liquid water ($S_l$) for growth to occur.
-Growth will only be calculated when $S_l$ is larger than this value which can be set in `simulation.in` and should be as small as possible.
+Growth will only be calculated when $S_l$ is larger than this value which can be set in `input.yaml` and should be as small as possible.

 Calculating coagulation is a computationally-intensive process.
-To improve performance, coagulation can be calculated only once in a set number of time steps as determined by a user input in `simulation.in`.
+Instead of checking every pair of superparticles, we use a random subset of pairs (equal to the number of superparticles) and scale the probability of coagulation accordingly.
+To improve performance, coagulation can be calculated only once in a set number of time steps as determined by the value in `input.yaml`.
 The probability of coagulation is multiplied by this input.

 The number of superparticles decreases over time as coagulation occurs to ensure that all superparticles have equal number densities.
 This is a requirement for 1-to-1 coagulation and results in the program speeding up as it executes.